 My previous article about Bradford City’s ‘bantam’ identity in the BCAFC match programme has prompted feedback about the club’s earlier boar’s head identity…

 The (tongueless) boar’s head is derived from the old coat of arms of the city of Bradford – the one worn on the shirts of the 1911 FA Cup winning team.
 A boar’s head badge with BC-AFC monogram was adopted by Bradford City AFC as a club crest between 1968-74 and then 1985-91.
+(NB Chairman Stafford Heginbotham had introduced this design in 1968 and sponsored its return after the 1983 insolvency, initially adopted as blazer badges for club officials in 1984 and then used in club merchandise and printed matter.)

 This blog provides some background to the Bradford civic crest and personal thoughts about how it could be revived as a sporting identity shared by all clubs of the district, irrespective of code or status.